Political positions of Ted Kennedy: Iraq

 Kennedy opposed the American-led 2003 invasion and subsequent occupation of Iraq.
 The AUMF against Iraq, which would authorize a military invasion and sustained occupation in Iraq was voted for in 2002.
 Kennedy was intensely opposed to the bill, as it would hand over complete military control and maneuverability to the President.
 Such precedent would not only allow tyrannical military policy, but an undermining of the Democrats.
 He had also been a harsh critic of the way the invasion of Iraq was planned and conducted by the Bush administration.
 Kennedy also had said that the best vote he had ever cast in the Senate was his vote against giving President Bush the authority to use force against Iraq.

 As the Iraqi insurgency grew in subsequent years, Kennedy pronounced that the conflict was "Bush's Vietnam."
-In response to losses of Massachusetts service personnel to roadside bombs, Kennedy became vocal on the issue of Humvee vulnerability, and co-sponsored enacted 2005 legislation that sped up production and Army procurement of up-armored Humvees.
+In response to the killing of Massachusetts service personnel by roadside bombs, Kennedy became vocal about Humvee vulnerability, and co-sponsored enacted 2005 legislation that sped up production and Army procurement of up-armored Humvees.

 In early 2007, preceding Bush's announcement that he would initiate a troop surge in Iraq, Kennedy made a speech at the National Press Club opposing it.
 Kennedy was the first Senator in the 110th Congress to propose legislation opposing the troop surge.